 Through budgeting, you can track where your money is going and maximize church resources.
 With a budget, you can achieve your financial objectives while staying on track.

-When allocating church funds, you should aim for a balanced budget.
+When allocating church funds, aim for a balanced budget.
 On average, you should allot no more than the following amounts in each of these categories:

 By adhering to these guidelines, you can ensure that your church has the funds it needs.
-A balanced budget helps maintain your church's financial health.
-And it provides the important resources to carry out its mission.
+A balanced budget helps maintain your church's financial health and provides important resources to carry out its mission.

 3. Create a System to Manage Church Funds